motech/motech/docs/source/architecture/security_model.rst

 - :code:`lower_upper_digit_special` - at least 1 uppercase, lowercase, digit and special character

 **Days until password expiration** (:code:`security.password.reset.days`) - The number of days after which the users password will expire.
-When a password expires the user will be force to change his new password after logging into MOTECH.
+When a password expires the user will be forced to change his new password after logging into MOTECH.
 The user will have to provide the old password for verification and the new password which has to be different from the old one.
 An expired password will never result in the user being absolutely blocked out of the system - they will always be able to regain access by changing their password to a new one.
 The last password change date is used to calculate the